SNUHDR2018/SNUHDRApp/README.md

 https://mericam.github.io/papers/exposure_fusion_reduced.pdf

 This camera takes the same image 3 times with different exposure levels.
 Then it merges the desirable parts of each image to form an HDR image.
-Here are some examples.
+Here is an example.
+The following three images are the same image took with different exposure levels.
 ![alt text](https://github.com/SNUHDR2018/SNUHDRApp/blob/master/image13.png)
-This is the result.
+This is the result of exposure fusing them.
 ![alt text](https://github.com/SNUHDR2018/SNUHDRApp/blob/master/Exposure%20Fusion%20Result.png)